jhower786/imathas_web_guide/index.md

   3)	Open up "Student Resources" and click on "Live Poll". <br>

-  This will take you directly to iMathAS. <br>
+  This will take you directly to IMathAS. <br>
   <img class="livepollimg" src="./img/Running Guide Item 3 Live Poll Link pic.png" alt="sample picture" >

   4)	Your first time using the Live Poll during the course you will see the following screen: <br>

   Choose your course from the dropdown menu and click "Link Course".
 You will not need to do this again during the semester. <br>

-  If you find that your course is linked to the wrong course in iMathAS, click on ‘Change Course Link’.
+  If you find that your course is linked to the wrong course in IMathAS, click on "Change Course Link".
 This will allow you to choose the correct course. <br>

 <img class="livepollimg" src="./img/Running Guide Item 4 pi4 fixed again.png" alt="sample picture" >
   5)	Choose the assessment that you want and click "Make Placement". <br>